rianelis/GCP/google-cloudskillsboost/PCA/GSP345 - Build Infrastructure with Terraform on Google Cloud: Challenge Lab/Readme.md

 _**Note: Plan: 0 to add, 2 to change, 0 to destroy.**_

-Next, navigate to _modules/instances/instances.tf_.
+Next, use **EDITOR** to navigate to _modules/instances/instances.tf_.
 Copy the following configuration into the file on both instances:
 ```
   network_interface {
  network = "default"